Leo Schuster

-Leopold Schuster (1791 – 27 February 1871) was a German-born British cotton trader turned merchant banker, best known as the Chairman of the London and Brighton Railway and then the London, Brighton and South Coast Railway, and part of the consortia which bought The Crystal Palace.
+Leopold Schuster (1791 – 27 February 1871) was a German-born British cotton-trader and merchant banker, who was the Chairman of the London and Brighton Railway and of the London, Brighton and South Coast Railway, and a buyer of The Crystal Palace.

 Early career

 The son of a cotton merchant, he moved to England in 1808, and in 1820 formed the trading company Leo Schuster, Brothers & Co., cotton merchants based in Manchester, Bradford and Liverpool.
 Like many German Jews in Northwest England at the time, he converted to Unitarianism.

 Merchant banker

 In 1855 he moved to London, and formed the merchant bank Schuster Sons & Co. in Cannon Street, City of London.
 Through this he became involved in financing various railway ventures, and was Chairman of the London and Brighton Railway.
-As chairman he negotiated the tripartite merger to form the new London, Brighton and South Coast Railway, which he became Deputy Chairman of to his friend Samuel Laing.
+As chairman he negotiated the tripartite merger to form the new London, Brighton and South Coast Railway, which he became deputy chairman of to his friend Samuel Laing.